 The Bujinkan Dojo (Divine Warrior Training Hall) is an international martial arts organization based in the outskirts of Tokyo, in Noda City.

-Some of these traditions have histories reaching back to the ninth century, and some pertain to clandestine methods of warfare, and are thus considered the last surviving arts directly linked to Japan's infamous Ninja.
+Some of these traditions have histories reaching back to the ninth century.
+They mostly pertain to conventional samurai warfare, but some involve clandestine methods of warfare, and are thus considered the last surviving arts directly linked to the infamous Ninja.

 Hatsumi Sensei's teacher was the late Takamatsu Toshitsugu, who was a renown martial artist of his day.
 After inheriting these martial traditions in 1972, Hatsumi founded his Bujinkan Dojo in honor of his teacher, whom he felt was a divine warrior.

-Budo Taijutsu takes an open-ended survivalist mindset towards martial arts.
+Budo Taijutsu takes a survivalist mindset towards martial arts.
 The first priority is to keep yourself and your loved ones alive.
-Therefore, a "combat" mindset is favored over sport-oriented application, without inherent rules about what's "allowed".
-Generally, it takes a pragmatic approach, As long as what yo do works for you.
+Therefore, a "combat" mindset is favored over sport-oriented application, in which no inherent rules exist about what's "allowed".
+Generally, it takes a pragmatic approach, as long as what you do works for you and your goals.

 In a truly dangerous situation, you'll often be smaller, weaker, and slower than your opponent.
-Rather than relying on physical prowess, emphasis is placed on things like positioning, timing, balance, relaxed movements and psychology to prevail.
+Rather than relying on physical prowess, emphasis is placed on things like positioning, timing, balance, relaxed movements and psychology.
 A heavy emphasis is placed on spontaneous creativity, and the ability to change and adapt to whatever comes your way.